 - Your anxious teenager can often get emotional outbreaks.

 - An anxious teenager can be very restless.

 - Your teen can have trouble falling asleep.

 - An anxious teenager can be having trouble concentrating.

 - A generally happy child starts to feel more irritated, pulls away or is difficult to contact.

 - They can also suddenly become afraid of something, or have difficulty doing something that they have previously managed.
 For example, it can be sleeping away or staying in a foreign environment.

 What we have listed above are few of the things that an anxious teenager can do.
 And when you spot this symptom being repeated often it should be a sign of concern to you.

-To know in detail about most of these problems.
-Ans also to know how to deal with them you can browse through the articles we have written.
+To know in detail about most of these problems and how to deal with them you can browse through the articles we have written.
 You can use the link that is given here.
 Parenting challenges while raising teenagers

 The symptoms can be experienced differently